All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Try the BMI Calculator →

 Simethicone (Gas-X, Mylanta Gas).
 Simethicone works by breaking up gas bubbles in your digestive tract, making them easier to pass.
-It does not prevent gas production, but it can reduce bloating and the intensity of burps.
+It doesn't prevent gas production, but it can reduce bloating and the intensity of burps.
 Take it after meals or as needed when symptoms flare up.

 Probiotics.
 Your gut bacteria play a direct role in sulfur gas production.
 A high-quality probiotic containing Lactobacillus and Bifidobacterium strains may help rebalance your gut microbiome and reduce hydrogen sulfide production.
 Look for a product with at least 10 billion CFUs.
 It can take two to four weeks of consistent use to notice a difference.

 Pepto-Bismol (bismuth subsalicylate).
 Bismuth binds with hydrogen sulfide in your gut, which can reduce the sulfur smell.
 Some people find short-term use helpful during dose escalation periods.
-However, do not use Pepto-Bismol long-term without talking to your provider, as it can interact with certain medications and cause side effects with extended use.
+But don't use Pepto-Bismol long-term without talking to your provider, as it can interact with certain medications and cause side effects with extended use.

 Digestive enzymes.
 Enzyme supplements that contain alpha-galactosidase (like Beano) can help break down complex carbohydrates before bacteria get to them.
 This reduces the raw material available for gas production.